superzackx/DevLunch/README.md

 2. Go to ```/recipe/RECIPE_ID```
 3. Okay, it's coming...

+## DevLunch+

+DevLunch+ is the paid version of this API.
+Don't worry!
+It only costs $2 one time fee!
+This version is not yet here.
+If you want this, please email me at ```superzackx@gmail.com```.
+This version will be customized according to your needs.

 ## Contribute

 You can contribute by opening a new issue or make a pull request!